Priorities

 1915 State Population Census; filmed on 16mm with high reduction 42x filming & needs a high magnification reader to read it.
 Med

-1925 State Population Census; by townships; lists names, relationships, sex, age, marital status and date if married, parent's names and birth place of parents.
+1925 State Population Census; by townships; lists names, relationships, sex, age, marital status, education, military, occupation, religion, parent's names, their birth places and marriage place.
 Very High